lmedinatriana/feedReader-testing/README.md

 1. Download folder.
 2. Unzip folder and open index.html on a browser.
-2. Check for test results,
+2. Check for the test results.

 ### Used Resources